|« PreviousNext »|

 /dev/sda1 or /dev/xvda

-Depending on the block device driver of your instance's kernel, the device may
+Depending on the block device driver of the kernel, the device might

 be attached with a different name than what you specify.
 For example, if you specify